JiDevOps/jidevops.github.io/_posts/2020-09-20-Google-Cloud-Run-Setup.markdown

 ## Build and Deploy

-Project ID is the GCP ID.
+Project ID is the Google Cloud Prpject ID.

 Set project configuration.

 `gcloud config set project <Project-ID>`

-Build container image using Cloud Build by running the command from directory containing the Docker file.
+Build the container image using Cloud Build by running the command from directory containing the Docker file.

 `gcloud builds submit --tag gcr.io/<Project-ID>/<Image-Name>`